michelmbem/AddyScript/docs/expressions.md

        println('something else');
 ```

+**Notes**:

-This also works with user-defined classes and takes inheritance into account: if B inherits A then _'instance_of_B is A'_ returns **true**.
+* This also works with user-defined classes and takes inheritance into account: if B is a subclass of A, then for any instance b of B, `b is A` returns **true**.
+* For any data item x, the `x is void` test is simply a way to check whether x is declared in the current scope or not (exactly like JavaScript's `x === 'undefined'`).
+This behavior may change in the future.

 ### Conversion